 Abraham said, “God will provide for himself the lamb for a burnt offering, my son.”
 So they went both of them together.
 Genesis 22:8

-The best foundation for faith is utter hopelessness; the kind where no intervention can be second-guessed.
+The foundation for audacious faith is utter hopelessness; the kind where no intervention can be second-guessed.
 That way, all my hope is in God.
-He has total freedom to move mountains and I’m just along for the thrill ride.
 My eyes are peeled on the horizon, not knowing how, or when, God will appear.
 Just because He moved a certain way in someone else’s life doesn’t mean He’ll do the same thing for me.
 In fact, probably not!
-My miracle will be shaped according to my story, to address my specific kind of unbelief.
-Though others may see a miracle, it may not thrill them like it does me.
-Because it was customized for my heart only, it will be a Damascus Road experience.
+My miracle will be shaped according to my story.
+It will address my specific kind of unbelief.
+Though others may see a miracle, it may not thrill them like it does me because it was customized for my heart only.

 For all who wait today on God, wait well!
 Don’t faint because it appears God is taking too long or moving in a direction that makes no sense to you.
-Wait.
-Endure.
-Your ‘lamb’ may be just around the corner.
+Climb the mountain with faith.
+Remember that Abraham and Isaac’s lamb was just around the corner.

-For every time I’ve accused You and fainted instead of waiting well, I apologize.
-Time has vindicated You and I am humbled.
+For every time I’ve accused You and fainted instead of waiting well, I’m sorry.
+Hindsight shows Your faithfulness and strengthens me for all my tomorrows.
 Amen